-The classic Tuscan Christmas cakes
+The classic Christmas cakes of Tuscany

 The recipe is very easy to make.
-First you prepare the caramel with water, sugar and honey.
-Then you add yeast, flour, candied fruits, hazelnuts and honey.
-You cut the dough in small pieces and finally bake them.
+First, you prepare the caramel with water, sugar, and honey.
+Then you make the dough by adding yeast, flour, candied fruits, hazelnuts, and honey.
+You cut the dough into small pieces and finally bake them.
 The best way to taste Cavallucci is with a glass of liquor or sweet wine.

 The Panpepato is the Sienese cake par excellence.
-It is made of wheat flour, honey, dried figs, jam, spices, pine nuts and is flavoured with pepper.
-The origin of the Panpepato hails from the 1000.
-It was considered a precious cake, because was made using expensive and rare ingredients as spices and pepper imported from the East.
+It is made of wheat flour, honey, dried figs, jam, spices, pine nuts and is flavored with pepper.
+The origin of the Panpepato hails from 1000.
+It was considered a precious cake because was made using expensive and rare ingredients like spices and pepper imported from the East.

 For this reason, only the clergy and the aristocracy could afford to buy it.
-Only druggists and apothecaries could prepared the dough, receiving big quantity of pepper to make medicines.
+Only druggists and apothecaries could prepare the dough, receiving a big quantity of pepper to make medicines.
 The surplus instead, was used to make this energetic and healthy cake, which was sold by taverns and small shops.

-The Panpenato is a source of pride for the local confectionery and the Sieneses particularly love it thanks to a legend about the famous battle of Montaperti against Florence on 1260.
-It says that during the clash, the Sieneses would have eaten the energetic panpepato, while Florentines had only low calories food.
+The Panpenato is a source of pride for the local confectionery and the Sienese particularly love it thanks to a legend about the famous battle of Montaperti against Florence in 1260.
+It says that during the clash, the Sienese would have eaten the energetic panpepato, while Florentines had only low calories food.

-The classic version of the white Panforte hail from 1887 when the Queen Margherita and the King Umberto di Savoia visited the city of Siena.
+The classic version of the white Panforte hail from 1887 when Queen Margherita and King Umberto di Savoia visited the city of Siena.
 The Master of the Revels at that time changed the classic ingredients adding clearer candied fruits and covering the surface with powdered sugar.
-In honour of the Queen, the panforte was called “Margherita” and it is still the most traditional and known version.
+In honor of the Queen, the panforte was called “Margherita” and it is still the most traditional and known version.

 Torta di Cecco

-These simple and tasty cookies are made to celebrate the last day of Christmas holidays the 6 January.
+Befanini are simple and tasty cookies made to celebrate the last day of the Christmas holidays the 6 January.
 They are aromatized with rum and orange peels.
 Once baked, sugar pearls decorate the surface.

-In our traditions Befana arrives the eve of the 6 january and she brings sweets to the good children and coal to the bad ones.
+In our traditions, Befana arrives on the eve of the 6 January and she brings sweets to the good children and coal to the bad ones.
 The saying goes “L’epifania tutte le feste si porta via”, which means that the good witch takes all holidays away.
-Befanini come from Lucca and from Versilia, the coastal area in northern Tuscany.
+Befanini biscuits come from Lucca and from Versilia, the coastal area in northern Tuscany.